openssl/openssl/doc/designs/quic-design/connection-state-machine.md

 - `TLS:HANDSHAKE_COMPLETE`: Emitted by the handshake layer when the handshake is complete.
 Implies connection has been authenticated.
-Also implies 1-RTT EL keys are avilable.
-Whether the handshake is complete, and also whether i  is confirmed, is reasonably implemented as a flag.
+Also implies 1-RTT EL keys are available.
+Whether the handshake is complete, and also whether it is confirmed, is reasonably implemented as a flag.

 From here we can discern state dependence of different events: